How to Survive Pregnancy Fatigue With a Toddler - Baby Chick

 • Your emotions may feel like a roller coaster while adding in the big feelings of a toddler.

-• Your toddler may become more clingy as they sense something going on (if they don’t already understand you’re having a baby).
+• Your toddler may become more clingy as they sense something happening (if they don’t already understand you’re having a baby).

-• You hardly have any time for your own self-care.
+• You hardly have any time for your self-care.

 However, there’s a light at the end of the tunnel.
-I’m going to share five tips so you can survive pregnancy fatigue with a toddler so you can enjoy every second of your pregnancy.
+I will share five tips so you can survive pregnancy fatigue with a toddler and enjoy every second of your pregnancy.

 How to Survive Pregnancy Fatigue With a Toddler